KrishnaLal26/Fx.Convert.ConsoleApp/README.md

 # 💱 Fx.Convert – Foreign Exchange Conversion System (.NET 8, Clean Architecture)

 Welcome to **Fx.Convert**, a modular FX conversion system built with **.NET 8** and structured using **Clean Architecture**.
-This project demonstrates how to model currency exchange logic in a clean, extensible way, and is designed to support technical interviews by showcasing thoughtful design, domain modeling, and fallback strategies.
+This project demonstrates how to model currency exchange logic in a clean, extensible way, and is designed to support technical demos by showcasing thoughtful design, domain modeling, and fallback strategies.

 ---